-There are many lessons I learned during my month-long Vegan Experience last year, but one of the most useful—and one that I still use all the time—is that you can make vastly tastier and healthier food by reversing the ratios in starch-based dishes.
+There are many lessons I learned during my month-long Vegan Experience last year, but one of the most useful—and one that I still use all the time—is that you can make vastly tastier food by reversing the ratios in starch-based dishes.
 That is, rather than having pasta with sauce and vegetables, have vegetables with sauce and pasta.
 It's a trick that works well for Italian pasta dishes, but perhaps even better for Chinese and other Asian-style noodle dishes.
 Try out Bok Choy with Chives, Black Bean Sauce, and Chow Fun, for instance.

 The key to perfect sauce is to make your own chili oil.
 I tend to make mine in large batches so I'll always have some on hand, but you can make just as much as you need for this recipe.
 It's simple: Just toast chilis (and Sichuan peppercorns if you'd like), add oil, and let it sit.
 You'll end up with something infinitely better than any bottled chili oil you might pick up.

 The dish is hot, but the cold noodles help temper that heat.
 It's perfect fare for a hot late summer evening, and it comes together in about half an hour.